fluhus/prices/README.md

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+A link to the Github project (https://github.com/fluhus/prices) shall be included in all copies or substantial portions of the Software.
+Any product based on the Software must present the link either in its welcome, about or help section, explicitly declaring that it is based on the Software.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE